 Side effects of testosterone-replacement therapy

 Testosterone treatment may rarely have certain side effects, such as snoring, increase in symptoms of urinary tract blockage (usually caused by benign prostatic hyperplasia Benign Prostatic Hyperplasia (BPH) Benign prostatic hyperplasia (BPH) is a noncancerous (benign) enlargement of the prostate gland that can make urination difficult.
 The prostate gland enlarges as men age.
 Men may have difficulty... read more ), mood changes, acne, blood clots, and breast enlargement Breast enlargement in men Breast disorders occur infrequently in men.
 Breast disorders include Breast enlargement Breast cancer Breast enlargement in males is called either gynecomastia or pseudogynecomastia.
 Gynecomastia... read more .
 Testosterone sometimes causes the body to make too many red blood cells, possibly increasing the risk for various disorders, such as blood clots and strokes.

-Currently, testosterone treatment is thought to have no effect on the development or progression of prostate cancer Prostate Cancer The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to urinate frequently and urgently, and blood in the urine, usually occur only after the cancer... read more .
+Currently, testosterone treatment is thought to have no effect on the development or progression of prostate cancer Prostate Cancer Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+The risk of prostate cancer increases as men age.
+Symptoms, such as difficulty urinating, a need to... read more .
 However, this subject is not entirely understood, and men should talk with their doctors about their risk of developing prostate cancer.

 Follow-up to testosterone-replacement therapy